Elements of a Senior Thesis

 Evidence and Analysis

-These chapters present your analysis of the evidence and whatever tentative conclusions you reach on the basis of this evidence.
-How you organize these chapters, and how many chapters you have, will depend on the nature of your question and your research strategy.
+These sections present your analysis of the evidence and whatever tentative conclusions you reach on the basis of this evidence.
+How you organize these sections, and how many sections you have, will depend on the nature of your question and your research strategy.